 The National Park Service closes nesting portions of the beach to ORV and pedestrian traffic.
-Please read and verify that you can get to the point without violating the closure before venturing out.
+Please read and verify that you can get to the Cape without violating the closure before venturing out.

 To log this Earthcache, you need to visit at low tide!
-(Area is accessible by 4-wheel drive vehicles or those willing to hike at least 2 miles.)
-Maps are available from the National Park Service.
+(Area is accessible by 4-wheel drive vehicles or those willing to hike at least 2 miles (3.2 km).)

 Since these islands formed ten thousand years ago, they have raced the rising waters westward, migrating as much as fifty miles to their present location.
 The islands actually move from front to back.
 As land is lost on one side of the island it is usually gained on the back side.
 Barrier Island geology is a very important and ever changing component of estuary ecology.
 The area known as Buxton Woods is one of North Carolina's best examples of maritime forest and includes an extensive fresh water marsh system.
 The above coordinates are only "approximate" since the islands are constantly shifting.

-To obtain credit for this cache post a picture of you and your GPS at the tip of Cape Hatteras at low tide along with your coordinates and answer the following questions (submit answers via e-mail):
+To obtain credit for this cache answer the following questions (submit answers via e-mail), provide the coordinates for the easternmost point in your log, and optionally post a picture of you and/or your GPS at the tip of Cape Hatteras at low tide.

 - 1. What is the name of the Shoal that extends nearly 14 miles from this point?